What We Do

 Why Are We Needed?

 Based on current admissions statistics, the college audition process for acting and musical theatre programs is more competitive than any undergraduate Ivy League university admissions and most medical school admissions.
-For a student who aspires to attend college for acting or musical theatre, talent and passion aren’t enough.
-Students with sufficient financial resources are able to invest in:

 Experience and Training: